“May we shout for joy over your victory and lift up our banners in the name of our God.” Psalm 20v5

 My heart was filled with both joy and sorrow at the same time.
 Filled with joy that my son is hearing from the Lord and responding to His voice, yet filled with sorrow because he is so right.
 I find it so easy to gripe at God.
-To complain about my circumstance; to demand what I want.
+I complain about my circumstance; I demand what I want.
 I have to ask myself the question- how often do I shout with joy?
 Do I wave my figurative banner, to honor and acknowledge the victories and blessings the Lord has allowed into my life?
 Sometimes; but not enough.

 Lord, help me to always shout for joy and wave my banner!
 Because you are good no matter what my circumstances.Thank you for my son, and his encouragement to me this morning.
 Help me to be a blessing today!
 Amen